BlaireLeone/bulma-clean-theme/honey.md

 ![](/img/honey.jpg)

 Come into the store and check out [Harvesting Vitality](http://www.mcclaughryfarms.com/?msclkid=f63f6482b53911ec9ef3b719d2d849c3)'s locally sourced and fortified honeys.
 These honey mixes use local honey combined with thoughtful herbal formulas to help alleviate additional ailments.
+The sweetness of the honey is a perfect complement to some of the more bitter herb combos, which can make them a snackable treat for adults or a tasty medicine for kids.

 Mixes like Happy Belly can help digestive issues or stomach cramps.
 Or Cool 'n' Calm mix can help kids relieve anxiety or restlessness.